-This comprehensive step-by-step guide will show you how to install Slackware Linux to get started quickly on becoming a Slackware expert.
+This comprehensive guide will show you how to install Slackware Linux so you can get on your path to becoming a Slackware expert.

 Slackware is the oldest actively maintained Linux distro.
 Its first release dated back in July 1993, almost 29 years ago.
 But what’s really amazing is that even after 29 years, Slackware is still Slackware.
 I mean that the installation process and wizard appear to be the same.
 The method of operation remains unchanged.